 Five for Friday, written by a variety of MoMA staff members, is our attempt to spotlight some of the compelling, charming, and downright curious works in the Museum’s rich collection.

 You’d have to own a seriously effective pair of horse blinders, or have access to—and reside on—an island without WiFi, newspaper deliveries, or the arrival of other people, to miss the latest election-season shenanigans here in the U.S. Read more

 How well do you know your MoMA?
-If you think you can identify the artist and title of each of these works from MoMA’s collection—all currently on view throughout the Museum—please submit your answers by leaving a comment on this post.
-We’ll provide the answers next month (on Friday, October 10).
+If you think you can identify the artist and title of these works from MoMA’s collection—all currently on view in the Museum—please submit your answers by leaving a comment on this post.
+We’ll provide the answers next month (on Friday, June 17).
 Read more

-> How well do you know your MoMA?
-If you think you can identify the artist and title of each of these works from MoMA’s collection—all currently on view throughout the Museum—please submit your answers by leaving a comment on this post.
-We’ll provide the answers next month (on Friday, September 12).
+How well do you know your MoMA?
+If you think you can identify the artist and title of these works from MoMA’s collection—all currently on view in the Museum—please submit your answers by leaving a comment on this post.
+We’ll provide the answers next month (on Friday, May 13).
 Read more

 If you are interested in reproducing images from The Museum of Modern Art web site, please visit the Image Permissions page (www.moma.org/permissions).
 For additional information about using content from MoMA.org, please visit About this Site (www.moma.org/site).